Keeping Children Healthy

 Tens of thousands of children who eat meals at school lack access to healthy summer meals in towns across New Jersey.

-In 2014, New Jersey’s summer meals programs reached only 19 percent of the roughly 419,000 children who received free- or reduced-price school lunch in the 2014-15 school year.
+In 2016, New Jersey’s summer meals programs reached only 21 percent of the more than 400,000 children who received free- or reduced-price school lunch in the 2015-16 school year.
 The national Food Research and Action Center (FRAC) recommends that states serve at least 40 percent of these low-income children.

 If New Jersey expanded summer meals to reach that goal, communities and school districts could collect an additional $6.7 million each year to fight childhood hunger, according to FRAC.
 ACNJ and the New Jersey Food for Thought Campaign released the first New Jersey-focused summer meals report in July 2015.